pachyderm/pachyderm/doc/concepts/data-concepts/file.md

 `pachctl put file` command.
 By using the `pachctl put file` command, you can put both files and directories into a Pachyderm repository.

-## File Processing Strategies
+## Appending and overwriting

-Pachyderm provides the following file processing strategies:
+When you add a file by using the `pachctl put file` command, Pachyderm can either append the file to the already existing file or overwrite the existing file.

 Appending files
  By default, when you put a file into a Pachyderm repository, and a